-Students must submit a thesis proposal to their committee that conforms to any guidelines within their graduate program handbook, and the proposal must be approved before substantive work on the thesis.
-The GS-Research Approval form Advisory Committee Thesis/Dissertation Research Approval should be submitted to Enrolled Student Services as evidence of the proposed project's approval.
+Students must submit a thesis proposal to their committee that conforms to the guidelines within their graduate program handbook, and the proposal must be approved prior to substantive work on the thesis.
+Following approval of the thesis proposal by the advisory committee, the GS-ResearchApproval form Advisory Committee Thesis/Dissertation Research Approval must be submitted to Enrolled Student Services as evidence of approval of the project as proposed.